 - Online Associate of Applied Science in Accounting

 Nevada Career Institute is a small, privately-owned career training center aimed at preparing students for quick entry into the workforce.
 With an enrollment of only 272 students and a student-to-faculty ratio of around 18:1, the school is able to personalize the learning experience while also providing hands-on instruction.
 According to the National Center for Education Statistics, tuition and fees for the 2014-15 school year came out to $29,085.
 All certificates and diplomas offered by the school are in the realm of health care and rehabilitation.
 Some of their popular programs include:

 - Medical Assistant

 - Practical Nursing

-Henderson, Nevada, which is also part of the Las Vegas metropolitan area, is the state's second biggest city, with approximately 270,811 residents as of 2013.
+Henderson, Nevada, which is also part of the Las Vegas metropolitan area, is the state's second biggest city, with approximately 270,811 residents as of 2013, according to the U.S. Census Bureau.
 Consistently rated as one of the safest and best cities to live in by publications such as Forbes and Bloomberg Businessweek, Henderson has a lot to offer young families and young adults who choose to pursue a degree there.
 As of 2013, 30.7 percent of the city's adult residents held at least a bachelor's degree, while 92.5 percent held a high school diploma.
 Along with high levels of educational attainment, Henderson also offers a relatively low cost of living.
 According to the U.S. Census Bureau, the median housing value in 2013 came out to $213,700.
 The National Center for Education Statistics lists ten colleges and universities in the Henderson area, including these quality institutions: